TommyWabg/Switch2Connect/README.md

   * Auto Change Profile: Automatically switches to the selected checked profile in the Change Profile List after 2 seconds of trigger inactivity.
   * Manual Change Profile: Opens a selection notification.
 Navigate through the checked profiles using the L/R joysticks or Dpad Up/Down, and use the current Xbox/Switch layout A to confirm or B to cancel.
     * Auto/Manual Mode Setting: Toggle between Auto and Manual modes via the pop-up window by clicking the "Change Profile" button.
   * Configuration Import and Export: Selected profiles can be exported to or imported from `.yaml` files.
 Imports can retain existing profiles and resolve duplicate application assignments.
+Machine-specific information such as Power Saving settings, driver status, window placement, and device caches remains local to each installation.
   * Controller Data Transfer: Controller-specific settings, including calibration data, can be included when importing or exporting configurations.
-Machine-specific information such as driver status, window placement, and device caches remains local to each installation.
 * **Assign Profile To Application:** Featuring profile auto-switching based on active foreground application.
 Bind one or more executable files (.exe) to a profile; when any of those applications become the focused window, the profile automatically activates.
 * **Dynamic Split & Merge System:** The  **Split** and **Merge** features allow you to detach combined Joy-cons into two individual controllers or combine single Joy-cons into one unified virtual gamepad without restarting.
 * **Vertical & Horizontal Hold Modes Switch (V/H):** Featuring V/H switch buttons, allowing users to toggle between Vertical (standard upright) and Horizontal (sideways) hold modes for single Joy-cons.